mfreema5/tawp/pages/sideways-stats.md

 In any of those cases, a 90% chance would seem to be enough to warrant attention.
 If a 95% confidence level is enough to get a positive result published, what's the required level of confidence in a negative result to get published?

+There doesn't seem to be one.
+The utility of negative results from studies with large statistical power remains largely unused.

+## Conclusion

+This document discussed four inter-related characteristics of linear regression analysis:

+* confidence level
+* statistical power
+* sample size
+* effect size

+It used “sideways” graphics to keep those four concepts separate while showing how they are related to each other, and how changes in one characteristic will impact another.

+As an example of how understanding those four based on the sideways graphics can be useful in understanding other issues related to linear regression, it briefly discussed why a Type II error may in fact be a valuable result, if the analysis had a large statistical power.

+Hopefully you've found it helpful to look at statistics sideways.